roadrunner-server/docs/intro/install.md

 composer require spiral/roadrunner-cli
 ```

-Run the following command to download the latest version of RoadRunner
+Run the following command to download the latest version of RoadRunner:

 ```terminal
 ./vendor/bin/rr get-binary
 ```

-Server binary will be available at the root of your project.
+The server binary will be available at the root of your project.

 {% hint style="warning" %}
-PHP's extensions `php-curl` and `php-zip` are required to download RoadRunner automatically.
+The `php-curl` and `php-zip` extensions are required to download RoadRunner automatically.
-PHP's extensions `php-sockets` need to be installed to run roadrunner.
+The `php-sockets` extension needs to be installed to run RoadRunner.
-Check with `php --modules` your installed extensions.
+Check your installed extensions with `php --modules`.
 {% endhint %}

 ## Debian Package